opencaesar/opencaesar.github.io/_events/2024-04-25-onto-Nexus-Workshop-2025.md

 ## Call for Presentations

-This edition's call for presentation is open to members of the community to report on practice or research activities related to ontological modeling and analysis.
-Presentations can be about any relevant R&D work but priority will be given to presentations reporting on collaborations between community members.
+This edition's call for presentation is open to members of the community to report on practice or R&D activities related to ontological modeling and analysis.
+Presentations can be about any relevant work but priority will be given to presentations reporting on collaborations between community members.

-> Please send your proposal abstract by email to the chair or the organizing committee.
+> Please send your proposal abstract by email to the chair of the workshop.
 We will follow up with you after that.

 ## Call for Tutorials

 This year will feature tutorials on tools, technologies, and case studies supporting the RAISE vision.
 We are looking for proposals for half-day (3h) tutorials.

-> Please send your tutorial abstract by email to the chair or the organizing committee.
+> Please send your tutorial abstract by email to the chair of the workshop.
 We will follow up with you after that.

 ## onto:Nexus Forum